Request Assessment

 ZenDesk does an awesome job of threading its brand identity into the Contact Us page without cluttering the content so users can still quickly find what they’re looking for.
 It takes users about 0.05 seconds (yes, you read that right) for users to form an opinion about your website that determines whether they like it or not and first impressions are 94% design-related

-Although the Contact Us page is not typically a user’s first stop on your website, they venture to that page during a critical moment in their journey with your company (interest in becoming a customer, partner, employee, etc.) It’s worth it the time to align this key page with the rest of your company’s brand identity.
+Although the Contact Us page is not typically a user’s first stop on your website, they venture to that page during a critical moment in their journey with your company (interest in becoming a customer, partner, employee, etc.) It’s worth the time to align this key page with the rest of your company’s brand identity.

 From planning to launch day, learn how to make your next redesign project a success with our Website Redesign Guide.